akspshat1/EmoTune/README.md

 ## Support

-For any issues, suggestions, or inquiries, feel free to reach out to our support team at [b22ee087@iitj.ac.in](mailto:b22ee087@iitj.ac.in).
-We’re happy to assist!
+For any issues, suggestions, or inquiries, feel free to reach out to me at [b22ee087@iitj.ac.in](mailto:b22ee087@iitj.ac.in).
+I'll be happy to assist!

 ## Contributing